Song Joong-Ki And Song Hye-kyo May Meet In New York Soon

 In January, on its official Taiwan fan page, Laneige posted a congratulatory message for its brand ambassador Song Hye-kyo, wishing her a blessed married life with her “Oppa.”

-The message in Taiwanese roughly translates into: “Laneige’s goddess and spokesperson Song Hye Kyo and “Oppa” have recently confirmed the wedding date.
+The message in Taiwanese roughly translates into: “Laneige’s goddess and spokesperson Song Hye Kyo and ‘Oppa’ have recently confirmed the wedding date.
 So happy I can only hope that one day cupid will look upon me too.”

 However, after a few minutes, this post was deleted and replaced by another one, which said, “Laneige’s goddess and spokesperson Song Hye Kyo has been very happy of late.
 I can only hope that one day cupid will look upon me too.”